farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-1-Knowledge-Types-and-Mastery.md

   - Teaching Assistants: TAs are halfway between an expert and novice perspective.
 They can help bridge the gap in understanding for both sides.

   - Structured Peer Review: Have peers think critically about each other’s work and provide feedback
-    - Note [Formal Inspections](https://en.wikipedia.org/wiki/Software_inspection) are a well research means to overcome skill and opinion gaps without contest of egos.
+    - Note: [Formal Inspections](https://en.wikipedia.org/wiki/Software_inspection) are a well researched means to overcome skill and opinion gaps without contest of egos.
 See [Peer Reviews in Software](https://www.amazon.com/Peer-Reviews-Software-Practical-Guide/dp/0201734850).

   - Why Questions: structured comparisons, explain pre-worked examples, boundary conditions, elaborative interrogation, hypothesis/test cycles